-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- What is Hemophilia?
+- What is Huntington's disease?

 - How do you know if a recessive pedigree is autosomal?